ekhadley/litho/README.md

 Turn any image into a 3D-printable lithophane!
 A lithophane is a thin translucent panel that reveals an image when backlit.
 Features include:
 - Convert any common image format (PNG, JPEG, BMP, etc.) to a 3D lithophane model
-- Optional decorative frame with customizable dimensions and beveled corners
+- Optional decorative frame with customizable dimensions and other options
 - Adjustable thickness, resolution, and scaling

 ## Dependencies